• Skip to primary navigation

 • 2 cloves garlic finely minced

-• 1 baguette (or other crusty bread) sliced into rounds
+• 1 baguette sliced into ¾ inch thick rounds

 • 4 ripe peaches pitted and sliced ½ inch thick

-• fresh basil chiffonade (meaning cut into long, thin strips)
+• fresh basil chiffonade (cut into long, thin strips)

 Instructions

-• Lay out bread on a tray and top each piece with a smear of ricotta, a slice of peach, and piece of basil.
-Optionally, drizzle over balsamic glaze.
+• Lay the baguette rounds on a serving tray or platter and top each slice with 1 tablespoon of the ricotta mixture.
+Next, lay a slice of peach on top and garnish with a piece of basil.
+Drizzle balsamic glaze over each crostini.
 Serve immediately.

 Nutrition